 Coconut oil has increased levels of MCFAs (medium-chain fatty acids).
 These fats contain Lauric acid and capris acid, which help against infection from bacteria or viruses.

 Lauric acid and capris acid boost the baby’s immune systems and promote healthy digestion.
 Healthy digestion, in turn, relieves constipation.

 An easy way for your baby to ingest a little is to use it in place of nipple cream if you are breastfeeding.
-Not only does it relieve your sore nipples but gives your baby the benefits of ingesting it.
+Not only does it relieve your sore nipples, but it gives your baby the benefits of ingesting it.
 Coconut oil was a lifesaver during my breastfeeding journey.

 You can also use it in place of oil when cooking your food, and your baby will receive the health benefits through the breastmilk produced.

-At 6 months when your baby can start Baby Led Weaning, use coconut oil to cook some Baby Led Weaning Banana pancakes (see recipe here).
+At 6 months, when your baby can start Baby Led Weaning, use coconut oil for cooking some Baby Led Weaning Banana pancakes (see recipe here).

 Related Post: 14 Tips to Survive Breastfeeding for the first time.

 10. Use on bumps and bruises

 You can apply coconut oil to a baby’s skin over bruises to help speed up the healing process.
-Bruises heal over time, but when applying coconut oil it reduces redness and swelling with its anti inflammatory properties and promotes faster healing.
+Bruises heal over time, but when applying coconut oil reduces redness and swelling with its anti inflammatory properties and promotes faster healing.

-It also provides a barrier on any scraps or cuts with its antimicrobial benefits and protects any wound from outside particles getting in.
+It also provides a barrier on any scrapes or cuts with its antimicrobial benefits and protects any wound from outside particles getting in.
 This allows the damaged tissue to heal faster.

 This becomes especially important when they start crawling and trying to walk.
-Then again when your toddler becomes more active and is able to enjoy all of these fun toddler activities.
+Then again, when your toddler becomes more active and can enjoy all of these fun toddler activities.

 Note: Coconut Allergy

 While the benefits of coconut oil are numerous and work wonders for most, there is also the possibility of a coconut allergy.
 Always be careful when introducing anything new to your baby.

 Be sure to consult your health care physician before trying any new remedy for your baby.